1. About tramadol

 8. Pregnancy and breastfeeding

-Tramadol isn't thought to be completely safe to take during pregnancy.
+Tramadol is not thought to be completely safe to take during pregnancy.

 In early pregnancy, it's been linked to some problems for your unborn baby.
 If you take tramadol at the end of pregnancy there's a risk that your newborn baby may get withdrawal symptoms.